 Staff & Music Teachers

-Dory K. brings the DJ culture and everything that is known of what it takes to be a successful DJ and artist to The Beat Refinery at Bach to Rock.
-With 30 years of DJ and Production experience in multiple electronic music genres, Dory continues to receive accolades and respect from industry peers in the form of regular bookings, articles in high profile publications (New York Times, Spin, City Pages, etc.), countless music blog features, Online DJ Store features (Beatport, TraxSource), "Twin Cities Best Club DJ" award (City Pages 2005), and his own star on the First Avenue night club wall in Minneapolis.
+Dory K. With 30 years of DJ and Production experience in multiple electronic music genres, Dory brings the DJ culture and everything that is known of what it takes to be a successful DJ and artist to The Beat Refinery at Bach To Rock.
+In addition to unmatched experience, Dory has also continued to receive accolades and respect from industry peers in the form of regular bookings, articles in high profile publications (New York Times, Spin, City Pages, etc.), countless music blog features, Online DJ Store features (Beatport, TraxSource), "Twin Cities Best Club DJ" award (City Pages 2005), and his own star on the First Avenue night club wall in Minneapolis.

 - Individual instruction with proprietary curriculum